LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 }
 ```

 Let's try to think through how we should structure this code.
-Looking at the functions we want, everything is centered around the idea of _Listings_.
+Looking at the functions we want, everything is centered around the idea of **Listings**.

-- It might make sense to have a struct to represent all the data in a Listing.
+- It might make sense to have a **struct** to represent all the data in a Listing.
 - NFTs from all various different collections can be traded on the marketplace.
-So a Listing must represent the NFT contract address, the token ID, the seller address, and the price at the very least.
+So a Listing must represent the NFT contract **address, the token ID, the seller address, and the price** at the very least.
-- To allow for easy access to Listing data, we can store it as a 2D Mapping of _Contract Address -> (Token ID -> Listing Data)_
+- To allow for easy access to Listing data, we can store it as a 2D Mapping of **Contract Address -> (Token ID -> Listing Data)**.
-- The marketplace should have approval over transferring NFTs that were listed when a buyer purchases a listing
+- The marketplace should have `approval` over transferring NFTs that were listed when a buyer purchases a listing.

 Add the following struct and mapping to the contract